 Even where this method is successful in securing the payment due to the promoter under the Land Promotion Agreement, often the amount achieved by the ransom strip owner may actually be less than expected.

 So as you can see, there are many methods of possibly securing payments under a Land Promotion Agreement and each particular circumstance will dictate the one that is most appropriate to the transaction.
 No method is watertight and, as land promotion is a developing area, the methods listed below, are certainly not exhaustive.
-As yet there have been no decisions in the court on the effectiveness of the various methods.
-More often than not, there is no security for that payment and the parties will see it a risk worth taking.
+More often than not, there is no security for payment and the parties will see it a risk worth taking.
 However, as land values continue to increase, and more and more promotion agreements are being completed, the importance of securing the future payment of the promoter’s share by a land owner under a Land Promotion Agreement, should not be under estimated.